hariinfo/the-plain/_posts/2019-01-10-Network-Scanner.md

 ## Synopsis
 I recently completed setup of [raspberry pi](https://www.raspberrypi.org/) file server in my home network.
 In this process, I had to open up couple of ports to access my file server from public domain.
 I was actively looking for an open source network scanner to ensure I did not create vulanarability within my home network by opening up these ports to the internet.
-In this blog I would like to talk about one such tool that comes in pretty handy to perform a network scan to identify network security vulnerabilities
+In this blog, I would like to talk about one such tool that comes in pretty handy to perform a network scan to identify network security vulnerabilities.

 ## Introduction